 The course provides learning assistance through supervised one-to-one or group tutoring.
 Students receive assistance outside of class time to improve learning and study skills.
+Content is specific to English, reading and mathematics.

-Drone Pilot License
+Drone Pilot License 0 Units

 This course is an introduction to drones/sUAVs (Small unmanned aerial vehicle systems) and prepares students to take the Federal Aviation Administration's Part-107 drone pilot license exam to work as a commercial pilot in the United States.
 Students will learn flight theory and work hands-on to become familiar with basic drone systems.
 Students will develop an understanding of local, state and federal regulations, weather reports, proper radio communication terminology, NOTAMs (A notice to airmen), METARs (Aviation Routine Weather Report), airport sectional charts and demonstrate their knowledge/skills in drone piloting.
 The course will prepare students to succeed in the competitive job market of drone piloting and develop career opportunities in the UAV industry.